absmohamed/JS-intro/React_intro/README.md

 It’s going to get very messy very quickly.
 Think about how many components our application may have!

-The great thing about React and JSX is that we can abstract away JSX components into other JSX components.
+The great thing about React and JSX is that we can abstract away JSX elements into other JSX elements.
 Lets take the example above and split it up into more manageable code.
-We can create our own custom JSX component named <App /> which will hold all of the other components for our application.
+We can create our own custom JSX element named <App /> which will hold all of the other components for our application.

 index.js